zacharybk/cxhandbook/content/about/index.md

 ---
 title: "Meet Zach Bouzan-Kaloustian"
 author: "Zach Bouzan-Kaloustian"
-date: 2020-01-01 00:00:01 -0500
+date: 2020-03-15 00:00:01 -0500
 type: ""
 layout: ""
 description: ""
 draft: false
 keywords: ""
-tags: [Personal]
+tags: [About]
 draft: false
 ---

-## Bio
-Zach is an Operations and Customer Experience leader with twelve years of experience building international, customer-centric service organizations.
-He's based in NYC where he lives with his fabulous wife.
-You can find him around town eating well, working out, taking photos, or on a travel adventure.

-## Zach's superpowers
+## CX HANDBOOK

-* **Customer-centricity:** The customer is at the heart of how my teams operate, how we train, and how we think.
-Their happiness and success leads to our success.
-* **Data-Driven:** I use data to inform decisions, and ask the same of my team and peers.
-* **Leadership:** I’m passionate about my team’s career development, and hiring/mentoring great leaders.
+The CX Handbook is designed to educate CX Professionals and startup execs on the best practices to setup and run customer-facing teams such as Customer Support and Customer Success.
+It was born out of Zach's experiences running teams at high-growth companies, and the recognition that patterns emerge across different companies and industries.

+- The CX Handbook is inspired by the [High Growth Handbook, by Elad Gil](http://growth.eladgil.com/).
+The gap that we noticed in Elad’s book was that it skips conversations about the customer.
+Instead, it focuses on important topics such as fundraising, growth (duh!), and product management.
+The content also seems to be entirely focused on the CEO as its audience.
+- The amount of centralized and substantive information about Customer-facing roles (Customer Experience (CX), Customer Support (CS), etc) is low.
+Traditionally, there are very fragmented thoughts on the topic spread across (company) blogs to market their product/service, podcasts, or an individual’s blog.

+## How to use the CX Handbook

+* **Content Creators:** We're looking for people to write blog posts on areas of their expertise.
+* **Suggest Topics:** If you're stuck please reach out via email and we'll get you connected to the right resources or work together to help solve your problem

+The goal is to create a centralized and publicly available CX resource so that anyone can learn and contribute their knowledge.
+Here are examples of how this content is intended to serve anyone engaging with, running, or scaling a CX function:
+    - C-Levels running a CX department
+    - Scaling CX in your business
+    - The importance of CX
+    - First-time managers
+    - Career paths in CX
+    - Learning and development
+    - CX and Product Management

-## Hire Zach
+## Creator
-I have run global, 24x7 teams supporting customers across multiple channels.
-I’ve set the vision and strategy for multiple teams within my organization and taught them how to work cross-functionally.
-Additionally, I have hired and mentored my team members to provide career growth and attained over 90% employee retention.
-A leader whose teams deliver support as a product through in-depth technical/account support, knowledge based content, social engagement, and community strategies designed to empower the customer.
+[Zach Bouzan-Kaloustian](https://www.linkedin.com/in/zacharybk) is an experienced CX and Operations professional with extensive startup experience across different industries.
+He has run global, 24x7 teams supporting customers across multiple channels.
+He's gone through the process to set the vision and strategy for multiple teams within an organization and taught them how to work cross-functionally.
+Additionally, he's hired and mentored my team members to provide career growth and attained over 90% employee retention.
+Zach's a leader whose teams deliver support as a product through in-depth technical/account support, knowledge based content, social engagement, and community strategies designed to empower the customer.

 ## Get in Touch
-Reach out on [LinkedIn](https://www.linkedin.com/in/zacharybk), [email](mailto:zacharybk@gmail.com) or [Twitter](https://twitter.com/zacharybk)
+If you would like to contribute by writing a blog post or suggesting topics, please reach out via [email](mailto:zacharybk@gmail.com) or [Twitter](https://twitter.com/zacharybk).